Schlermie/WorkWeek/README.md

-# WorkWeek v1.1.3
+# WorkWeek v1.1.4
 Galaxy Watch watchface including date formatted as a work week with Monday set to day 1.
 For example, Thursday, June 6 would be formatted as WW23.4.
-This watchface was created using the Samsung Galaxy Watch Designer (GWD).
+This watchface was created using the Samsung Galaxy Watch Studio (GWS).

 Features include:<br>
 o Date formatted as work week, with Monday set to day 1<br>